Cruciate ligament rupture in dogs (symptoms, causes, tips)

 TPLO (Tibial Plateau Leveling Osteotomy): This medical procedure is mainly used for very large and heavy breeds of dogs.
 The doctor places implant plates in the patient's joint.
 The plates provide controlled mobility and stability of the thigh and lower leg.

 The regeneration takes longer time, but even here the stability of the knee is quite safe, and your furbearer can put good weight on his leg again later.

-Before the operation, your four-legged friend is put under general anesthesia, which is why he usually does not feel any pain and does not notice anything of what is happening.
+Before the operation, your dog will be put under general anesthesia, which is why he usually does not feel any pain and does not notice anything of what is happening.

 The price of the surgery depends on several factors.
 They are the method, the constitution of the patient, the materials used and the surgeon himself.